Organizational Leadership

 • Develop procurement plans and assess project contracts

-Master of Science in Organizational Leadership with a Concentration in Strategic Innovation AND Change
+Master of Science in Organizational Leadership with a Concentration in Strategic Innovation and Change

 The Strategic Innovation and Change master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.

 Students learn tactical innovation and change management using vision, values, and mission as an overall guide.
-Led by professional practitioners who work in the fields in which they teach, classes provide professionals the skills to manage change, encourage innovation, and develop effective strategic initiatives while fulfilling an organization's mission.
+Led by professional practitioners who work in the fields in which they teach, classes provide professionals the skills to manage change, encourage innovation, manage projects, and develop effective strategic initiatives while fulfilling an organization's mission.

-• Analyze the roles of mission, vision, values, and goals as a start of strategic planning
+• Analyze the roles of mission, vision, values, and goals as a start of strategic planning.

 • Summarize the advantages and limitations of the strategic planning process

-• Create strategies to address organizational challenges when implementing innovation and change and assess how this plan relates to customers, competitors, suppliers, and technology
+• Create strategies to address organizational challenges when implementing innovation and change and assess how this plan relates to customers, competitors, suppliers, and technology.

-• Evaluate the change theories, concepts, and skills required for effective and ethical change leadership and how the relationships within an organization are affected
+• Evaluate the change theories, concepts, and skills required for effective and ethical change leadership and how the relationships within an organization are affected.

-• Align financial management strategies and budget and planning requirements with the vision, values, and goals of an organization
+• Align financial management strategies and budget and planning requirements with the vision, values, and goals of an organization.

 The Supply Chain Management master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.